Lucas6228/scratch-cpu/instructions.md

 its obvious.

 OPT: output to output list.
-Z for a number you read from ram.
+Z for a number you RFR'ed If you used RRX put a X not a Z

 example OPT 3354